sonata-project/SonataAdminBundle/Resources/doc/getting_started/the_form_view.rst

     }

 The first argument is the name/label of the group and the second argument is an array of options.
-For instance, you can pass HTML classes to the group, in order to tweak the styling:
+For instance, you can pass HTML classes to the group in order to tweak the styling:

 .. code-block:: php